Weekly Goal Review Process: 25-Minute Reset

 5

-Look Outward – Commitments to others and dependencies
+Look Outward (the people around you) Commitments to others and dependencies

 5 min

 “Look Upward” is the step most review systems skip entirely.
-It’s the shortest at 3 minutes, but it’s what separates this from a standard task review – because finishing the wrong goal is worse than falling behind on the right one.
+It is the shortest at 3 minutes, but it is what separates this from a standard task review, because finishing the wrong goal is worse than falling behind on the right one.

-The 5-Point Compass Review is a weekly goal evaluation framework using five directional questions – backward, inward, upward, forward, and outward – to structure reflection and planning in 25 minutes or less.
+The 5-Point Compass Review is a weekly goal evaluation framework we developed at Goals and Progress.
+It uses five directional questions (backward, inward, upward, forward, and outward) to structure reflection and planning in 25 minutes or less.
+Unlike GTD, which processes every inbox and project, the Compass looks only at goal progress and forward planning, which is what keeps it short.

 Start with a quick backward scan.
 Pull up last week’s goals and check each one: completed, partially completed, or untouched.
 Do not judge yet.
 You are gathering data, not grading yourself.
 Write down what you accomplished, including wins that were not on the original list.

 For any goal that did not move forward, ask one question: what blocked it?
-Not “I didn’t have time” – that is a symptom, not a diagnosis.
+Not “I didn’t have time,” which is a symptom, not a diagnosis.
 Was it a scheduling conflict?
 An energy problem?
 A dependency on someone else?

 Identifying the specific obstacle behind each stalled goal is what separates productive reflection from guilt-driven rumination.